 *The family rate is a concessionary rates.
 Maximum two adults per family.

-Dibber Hire - standard is £1, contactless is £2 (if SIAC activated)
+SIcard (dibber) Hire - standard is £1, contact-less is £2 (only if contact-less mode is activated)

 Additional runs (for all)- £1 each